michalman97/agrotech_lab/README.md

 We believe that the balcony gardener will allow more confidence among us - plants growers, especially because each of us can order and build it ourselves, with minimal expense and effort.
 Have fun, and go make your plants happy!

-By Bnaya Hemi, Alon Dror, Michal Mannes
+By Bnaya Hami, Alon Dror, Michal Mannes
 As part of the Agrotech course of the Hebrew University of Jerusalem

-# The sensors and devices we used:
+## The sensors and devices we used:

 To build your one balcony gardener you will need items from the following list:
 ESP 32 firebeetle